mobiusml/gemlite/README.md

 * Only a batch-size of 1 is supported.
 * Only scalar zero-point/scaling for the moment.
 Channel-wise normalization can be done outside the matmul call, but grouping support needs to be integrated.
 * Odd bitwidths support like 3-bit is broken because they require padding that makes the number of rows not divisible by the number of columns per warp (32).
 There's a way to pad the shared memory with zeros to match the padding and add an `if` statement to avoid accessing indices outside the range, but it doesn't give the correct results for the moment.
-* Maybe it's a better idea to follow <a href="https://github.com/wangsiping97/FastGEMV">FastGEMV</a>'s idea that uses a predefined chunk-size to be processed by the threads.
+* Maybe it's a better to follow <a href="https://github.com/wangsiping97/FastGEMV">FastGEMV</a>'s idea that uses a predefined chunk-size to be processed by the threads.
 This would allow a more flexible usage of the shared memory.

 ### Citation 📜
 ```